akpetty/cryoscripts/README.md

 $ /Applications/anaconda/bin/python
 ```

-You may need to add the link the anaconda install to the start of your PATH (so it loads that version of Python before any other one you may have installed, e.g. the default Mac install or a Macports install:
+You may need to add a link to the anaconda install at the start of your PATH, so it loads that version of Python before any other one you may have installed, e.g. the default Mac install or a Macports install:

 ```
 $ export PATH=/Applications/anaconda/bin/:$PATH
 ```
-So hopefully Python and Conda are no installed.
-If you try running the plot_CS2.py script you may get the following error
+So hopefully Python and Conda are now installed.
+If you try running the plot_CS2.py script you may get the following error:

 ```
 ImportError: No module named netCDF4